Engineers as the agents of evolution

 The above info graphic courtesy of Jeff Masters Wunderblog blog says it all, 6 out of the 13 most destructive superstorms have occurred after 1998.

-In essence we’ve done less than nothing as a society to address teenage driving related deaths, safety theatre of the worst sort…
+In essence we’ve done nothing as a society to address teenage driving related deaths, safety theatre of the worst sort…

 And not quite as simple as you think…